 The more you stimulate your blood flow, the more you stimulate the healing process.
-So, the more you use your BFST, the more benefit you will gain from it.
+So, the more you use your BFST®, the more benefit you will gain from it.
 If you use it 4 times per day, that's better than 2.
 2 is better than 1.
-It is better to spread out your treatments over the duration of the day than it is to take them close together.
-Back to back BFST treatments without a period of rest in between is not much better than just 1 treatment.
+It is better to spread out your treatments over the duration of the day than it is to do them close together.
+Back-to-back BFST® treatments without a period of rest in between is not much better than just 1 treatment.
 1 treatment affects the blood flow in your body for hours after the treatment ends, so spread out the treatments and do them often.

 The effects of BFST® treatments are also cumulative.
-That means the more regularly you get them the more you will gain from each treatment.
+This means the more regularly you get them, the more you will gain from each treatment.
 This is a lot like exercise.
-In fact, BFST can be thought of as exercise for your circulatory system.
-The more you exercise the stronger your body becomes and the more powerful you are.
-The more you exercise your circulatory system the stronger it becomes and the more effective it is at providing blood flow.
+In fact, BFST® can be thought of as exercise for your circulatory system.
+The more you exercise, the stronger your body becomes and the more powerful you are.
+The more you exercise your circulatory system, the stronger it becomes and the more effective it is at providing blood flow.